10 Easy, Last-Minute Holiday Decorating Ideas to Try Today

 No room to display your holiday collection?
 No problem!
 Group and showcase similar seasonal objects together in a decorative tray.
 When multiple items are arranged within a tray, they'll appear more uniform.

-To keep this kitchen island functional during the holidays, a vintage sled is placed in the center for displaying snacks while the rest of the space around is kept free for preparing meals and cocktails.
+To keep this kitchen island functional during the holidays, a vintage sled is placed in the center for displaying snacks, while the rest of the countertop area is kept free for preparing meals and cocktails.

 Mini Cutting Tree

 Put tiny tabletop surfaces to use by snipping greenery from backyard trees and arranging the stems in a vase.
 Use the space below the cutting tree to arrange gifts as a tiny alternative to a traditional Christmas tree.